- Career & Technical Education

 Middle School Courses

 Career and Technical Education (CTE) offers an opportunity for students to learn skills they may use in high school, in college, in a career after graduation, and/or as a financial means to help further their education.
 CTE blends academics and career preparation to produce well-rounded graduates ready for the opportunities of the world.
-The following courses may not be offered at all campuses.
 Please see the school counselor for more information.

 -